ridhanf/FSW5-RFadhil-07-Challenge/README.md

 $ npm run dev
 ```

+&nbsp;

 Server listening in port 3000 (open http://localhost:3000)

 This app will automatically reload if you make changes to the code.
 You will see the build errors and warnings in the console.
 That's all.
 Thank you.

 Sincerely,